google/play-unity-plugins/README.md

 ## Note on Github releases

 New versions of Play Unity plugins are not published on Github any more.
+You can still access old version from this project's [releases page](//github.com/google/play-unity-plugins/releases), but they will not work for apps with `targetSdkVersion` 34.

 ## Downloading the plugins